 “My patients are always intrigued when learning about the lymphatic system and how its stagnation and improper flow can contribute to feelings of fatigue, muscle aches, joint stiffness, digestive disruption, and headaches,” says Dr. Guilfoy.

-It is important to maintain a healthy sleep schedule in order to maximize detoxification of the body.
-The liver does most of its cleansing work while you are asleep, and for this process to occur efficiently, at least 7 hours of rest in a horizontal position is vital.
+The liver does most of its cleansing work while you are asleep, and for this process to occur efficiently, at least 7 hours of rest is vital.

 HYDRATION

-As mentioned, some foods contain antibiotics, chemical additives, and residue from pesticides and herbicides.
-Avoid foods with these additives and instead, look for organic, unprocessed, whole foods.
+Avoid foods with antibiotics, chemical additives, and residue from pesticides and herbicides, and instead, look for organic, unprocessed, whole foods.
 It is also important to maintain a diet low in sugar and high in protein, fiber, and minerals.

 Some key detoxifying foods to incorporate into your diet are olive oil; garlic; berries; cruciferous veggies like arugula, broccoli, cauliflower, and Brussels sprouts; and omega-3-rich foods like fish.